sedhossein/clean-code-with-clear-coder/README.md

 - never take all of your eggs in one basket!
 Learn other technologies and understand they concepts.

+- The Main Difference between normal peaples with master ones is, in there special life times they reflect perfect! think perfect! being calm  and never forget there pesonal rules. they live for themselves. not other vitrines :)

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna